Abhiroop/snape/README.md

 - [ ] Performance analysis of Writer monad.
 - [ ] Must add **WORK STEALING** from peers
 - [ ] Allow dynamic growth of task graph post compilation
+- [ ] Design a graph IR to which the frontend compiles down to

 ### INSPIRATION